backupbrew/switchbrew/Filesystem services.md

 exist, 0x320002 for partitions which cannot be opened and a valid [\#IStorage](#IStorage "wikilink") handle otherwise.

-## CreateMountSaveData
+## CreateSaveData

-Creates regular savedata or mounts it, depending on input.
+Creates regular savedata.

 ## MountSystemSaveData